Please Don't Go (Mike Posner song)

-"Please Don't Go" is a song by American recording artist Mike Posner, released as the second single from his debut album 31 Minutes to Takeoff (2010).
+"Please Don't Go" is a song by American singer-songwriter Mike Posner, released as the second single from his debut album 31 Minutes to Takeoff (2010).
 Posner co-wrote and co-produced the song with Benny Blanco.
 J Records released the single to contemporary hit radio in the United States on June 9, 2010.
 The song peaked at number 16 on the Billboard Hot 100, giving Posner his second top 40 hit on that chart.
 It also peaked at numbers 9, 18, and 30, on the Mainstream Top 40, Rhythmic, and Adult Top 40 charts, respectively.
 It managed to peak within the top 40 in countries like Austria, Canada, Germany and New Zealand.
 A remix of the song features American rapper Waka Flocka Flame.

-Composition
+Composition and lyrics

-Posner co-wrote and produced the song alongside Benny Blanco.
-Posner's lyrics plead for his girlfriend not to leave him, while his production with Blanco is uptempo and contains prominent synth-pop and trance characteristics.
-In addition, Blanco provides background vocals in the chorus.
+"Please Don't Go" is an uptempo electropop, hip-hop and trance song, with elements of R&B. Posner co-wrote and produced the song alongside Benny Blanco.
+Posner's lyrics plead for his girlfriend not to leave him.
+Blanco provides background vocals in the chorus.
 The song was mixed by Serban Ghenea and engineered by John Hanes and Tim Roberts.